-Fluorescence microscopy is an ideal technique for examining fixed and living specimen.
-Using the phenomenon that certain materials emit energy detectable as visible light when excited with the light of a specific wavelength, fluorescence imaging allows for the selective and specific detection of molecules at small concentrations with a good signal-to-noise ratio.
-Furthermore, in combination with confocal microscopy the detection of photons is restricted to photons that originate from the focal plane, neglecting any signal arising from out-of-focus regions.
+Fluorescence microscopy is a well-suited technique for examining fixed and living specimens and both topological features as well as fluorescence intensity variations can be evaluated in a quantitative manner.
+Fluorescent compounds emit light in a defined spectral range when excited with light of a specific wavelength.
+Fluorescence imaging makes use of this phenomenon and allows for the selective and specific detection of molecules at small concentrations with a good signal-to-noise ratio.
+Furthermore, detection of the signal by confocal microscopy allows to acquire images with good resolution in the focal plane, suppressing any signal arising from out-of-focus regions.